ThatGeoGuy/ENGO500/_posts/2014-04-04-development-details-store-layout-creator.markdown

 ## Enabling Technologies

 To enable the user to build a model dynamically, it was decided that both a visual representation and easy to modify controls were needed.
-The user interface that was eventually decided upon was uses the [bootstrap](http://getbootstrap.com) front end framework for positioning and styling, [jQueryUI accordion](http://jqueryui.com/accordion/) elements to organize the user's information, [X-editable](http://vitalets.github.io/x-editable/) to allow real-time editing of attributes, and [D3.js](http://d3js.org/) to vizualise the store floorplan.
-To simplyfy the javascript necessary to merge all of these technologies together, [jQuery](http://jquery.com/) was utilzied.
+The user interface that was eventually decided upon was uses the [bootstrap](http://getbootstrap.com) front end framework for positioning and styling, [jQueryUI accordion](http://jqueryui.com/accordion/) elements to organize the user's information, [X-editable](http://vitalets.github.io/x-editable/) to allow real-time editing of attributes, and [D3.js](http://d3js.org/) to visualize the store floorplan.
+To simplify the JavaScript necessary to merge all of these technologies together, [jQuery](http://jquery.com/) was utilized.

 ## Store Layout Creator Architecture